ritusantra/Create-Charts-and-Dashboards-Using-Microsoft-Excel/README.md

 Pivot tables were created based on a number of parameters and charts were build to visualize the same.
 The charts were combined together to build dashboard.

-Based on the dataset, pivot tables were created to analyse the following:
+Based on the dataset, pivot tables and charts were created to analyse the following:
 * Sales by Month
 * Sales by Salesperson
 * Items sold by Category